 Does the cost include air?

-No, this tour is land-only.
-The tour begins in Chartres and ends in Paris.
+No, airfare is additional cost.
+The tour begins in Chartres and ends in Marseille.

 May I extend my stay?